-Area Boards on Developmental Disabilities were created in 1969 in the Lanterman Developmental Disabilities Services Act to plan, coordinate, and develop services for persons with developmental disabilities.
+Area Boards on Developmental Disabilities were created in 1969 in the Lanterman Developmental Disabilities Services Act to plan, coordinate, and develop services for individuals with developmental disabilities.
 Area Boards also:

-- Protect and advocate the rights of persons with developmental disabilities;
+- Protect and advocate for the rights of persons with developmental disabilities;

 - Conduct, or cause to be conducted, information programs to increase public and professional awareness and eliminate barriers to integration;

 - Monitor the practices of publicly funded agencies for compliance with local, state and federal laws and pursue remedies of any noncompliance with such laws;

 - Conduct activities designed to improve the quality of services;

 - Promote and support the participation of primary consumers in all levels of the system; and

 - Plan, coordinate, and develop new and expanded program opportunities.